AI Manifesto

 - Teaching or creation of teaching materials

-I also think use of LLMs is ethically fraught, including issues related to lack of attribution, environmental damage, misuse by various actors (propaganda, scams, etc.), workers’ rights, and others.
+Finally, I think use of LLMs is ethically fraught, including issues related to lack of attribution, environmental damage, misuse by various actors (propaganda, scams, etc.), workers’ rights, and others.
 I minimize my own uses (where I think LLMs can be a useful tool) for these reasons.